Terms and Conditions of Sale

 Placing a bid gives rise to no debit, no bank pre-authorisation and no security deposit.
 The price is only payable by the designated beneficiary Customer subject to the following cumulative double condition: (i) the snap with AFNIC has been successfully completed, and (ii) Horizon Investissement has confirmed the allocation of the domain name to the Customer.
 The price is then payable immediately, within the time conditions set out in article 9.1.
 The corresponding invoice is issued and made available in the Customer's personal area within twenty-four hours following receipt of payment.

-In accordance with the principle known as "no catch, no pay", no sum is owed by the Customer in any of the following cases: (i) failure of the snap operation for any reason whatsoever, (ii) non-allocation of the domain name in application of the right provided for in article 6.3 (winning bid below the reserve price), (iii) cancellation of the allocation prior to execution of payment.
+In accordance with the principle known as "no catch, no pay", no sum is owed by the Customer in any of the following cases: (i) failure of the snap operation for any reason whatsoever, (ii) cancellation of the allocation prior to execution of payment.
 The Customer is released from any financial commitment in these cases.
 As no bank pre-authorisation can exist by construction, no funds blocking has to be released.

-The Customer grants an EXPRESS MANDATE to Horizon Investissement to, in the event of a successful snap, proceed with the registration of the domain name IN THE NAME AND ON BEHALF OF the Customer with AFNIC.
+The Customer grants an EXPRESS MANDATE to Horizon Investissement to, in the event of a successful snap, proceed with the registration of the domain name IN THE NAME AND ON BEHALF OF the Customer with AFNIC, on the basis of the information entered in their Milodomain account.
 The mandate is granted free of charge within the framework of the present service.

-The Customer has, from the allocation, read access to the domain name information from their personal area (name, expiry date, AFNIC status).
-Access to advanced management features — in particular the modification of DNS servers, issuance of the outbound transfer AuthCode, extension of the registration period and modification of the technical Contact — is, however, only opened from the confirmation of full payment and the execution of the holder trade provided for in article 8.4.
+The Customer has, from registration, read access to the domain name information from their personal area (name, expiry date, AFNIC status).
+Access to advanced management features, in particular the modification of DNS servers, issuance of the outbound transfer AuthCode, extension of the registration period and modification of the technical Contact, is, however, only opened from the confirmation of full payment of the price.
 Until that date, Horizon Investissement ensures the technical continuity of the service using the default settings.

-From the holder trade in favour of the Customer, the latter may at any time request to transfer their domain name to another registrar.
+From the full payment of the price, the Customer may at any time request to transfer their domain name to another registrar.
 The AFNIC AuthCode, valid for a single use, is made available to the Customer free of charge from their personal area.
 Any fees applied by the destination registrar are the sole responsibility of the Customer.
 In accordance with the AFNIC rules in force since 1 July 2015, the change of registrar ("transfer") and the change of holder ("trade") constitute two distinct operations and may not be combined into a single procedure.

 The initial registration duration included in the allocation price is one (1) year from the effective date of registration with AFNIC.
 Subsequent renewals are invoiced at the rates in force indicated on Milodomain.com, with no tacit renewal.
 Failing renewal by the Customer, the domain name is released according to the AFNIC rules.